 Nanoparticles in the diameter range of 1-100 nm show physical properties that can be completely different from the bulk metal.
 The parameters such as the size of the particles, the nature of the protective organic layer on the nanoparticles surface, and the shape of the nanoparticles affect the nanoparticles properties.
 It is now well accepted that when nanoparticles come into contact with a biological environment, their surface is covered by biomolecules such as proteins, and amino acids.
 The adsorbed protein layer on the surface of nanoparticles is called protein corona.
 Alpha-1-acid-glycoprotein, AGP, is one of the positive acute-phase proteins of all mammals.
 Copper oxide nanoparticles, CuO NPs, are one of the most important intermediate metal oxides nanoparticles, which have unique physicochemical properties.
 Copper oxide nanoparticles have attractive properties such as high stability, biocompatibility, and high absorption of visible light.
 In this study, we have synthesized and characterized the CuO NPs and further their cytotoxicity against the normal cells were investigated.
 The formation of protein corona upon interaction of AGP protein with CuO NPs have been studied using cyclic voltammetry method.
 According to the results, the redox peak currents decreased considerably and the redox peak potentials shifted which indicating the adsorption of the AGP molecules on the surface of CuO NPs.
 The binding constant of the formed protein corona of AGP estimated from the cyclic voltammogram showed the high affinity of AGP to adsorb on the surface of CuO NPs.

 Keywords: Copper oxide Nanoparticles, Human α-1-acid glycoprotein (AGP), Protein corona, Cyclic voltammetry

-*Corresponding author email address: fmohammadi@iasbs.ac.ir
+*E-mail address: fmohammadi@iasbs.ac.ir

 Department of Chemistry, Institute for Advanced Studies in Basic Sciences (IASBS), Zanjan, Iran